Alternative Fuels

 SRF is the clean dry blend of fragments of plastics, paper, cardboard and textiles which arise once recycling of waste materials through mechanical and biological treatment has been completed.
 This fuel is produced to defined chemical and physical standards specifically suited for the cement industry.

-The use of these Alternative fuels to replace a proportion of fossil fuels improves our energy security, reduces the requirement for fossil fuel imports and improves our CO2 performance.
+The use of these alternative fuels to replace a proportion of fossil fuels improves our energy security, reduces the requirement for fossil fuel imports and improves our CO2 performance.
 In addition, recycling of waste materials is maximized in fuel preparation thereby further assisting with the national objective of the diversion of waste from landfill.

 Using Waste as Fuel